 - Gather your team into a circle, they can either sit or stand.
 Each time the object is caught by a team member they must share a random fact about themselves.

 - Then the must throw the object to someone new.
 Do this till everyone has had a turn.

-If you are looking for more fun ways to connect your team or group.
+Suppose you are looking for more fun ways to connect your team or group.
 Then check out these Team Building posts!
-They are just as quick as these team building games and just as fun!
-If you wanting to grow in leadership then please check out my Leadership Page.
+They are just as quick as these team building games and as fun!
+If you want to grow in leadership, then please check out my Leadership Page.